 Heritage House of Greensburg is in Greensburg, Indiana, a city with 20,832 people.
-We awarded it an overall grade of B-, which is a middle of the pack score.
-In our view, this facility looks like a solid choice for most people.
-This place was stronger in some categories than others, but it did not have any poor grades in any of the four major categories.
+It looks like this is a very good facility.
+We awarded this it an overall grade of B+, which is a well above average grade.
+As far as we can see, this nursing home looks like a solid choice for most people.
+This facility is better in some categories than others, but it didn't have any bad scores in any of our four major categories.
 More information about these categories can be found below.

 Heritage House of Greensburg

 Get pricing and details on Greensburg senior living options.Get Pricing

 - Accepts Medicaid 1

 - Has Resident Council